IOB Postpones Q4 FY26 Earnings Call, Shifts to In-Person Mumbai Format

 Board Meeting Details

 The bank's Board of Directors remains scheduled to convene on April 29, 2026, in Chennai to deliberate on critical financial matters.
-The meeting agenda encompasses comprehensive review of the bank's performance metrics and financial position.
+The meeting agenda encompasses comprehensive review of the bank's performance metrics and financial position for both standalone and consolidated results.

 Meeting Parameter: Details